Lesson 3 – Introduction to Metal Guitar Riffs with the Palm-Mute Technique

 Riff 1

-Pay attention that in the second half of the riff, the first chord in each bar is played without palm muting, the contrast of muted and not-muted power chords makes the riffs sound more interesting than if they would be played fully with a muffled tone.
+Pay attention that in the second half of the riff, the first chord in each bar is played without palm muting; the interplay between muted and non-muted power chords makes the riffs sound more interesting than if they were played entirely with a muffled tone.

 Riff 2

-Pay attention that the power chords in this phrase consist of three notes, where the highest note is simply a copy of the root note, but located an octave higher.
-This trick allows you to get a fatter distorted sound from the guitar.
+Notice that the power chords in this phrase consist of three notes, where the highest note is simply a copy of the root note, but located an octave higher.
+This approach allows you to get a fatter distorted sound from the guitar.

 Riff 3

-This riff and the following riff #4 perfectly connect into a theme.
-Practice over each riff separately, until you play them accurately, after that play one riff after another as a whole piece:
+This riff and the following riff, #4, connect perfectly into a theme.
+Practice each riff separately until you can play them accurately.
+After that, play them one after the other as a whole piece:

 Riff 4